Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You increase your Strength, Dexterity, or Constitution score by 1, to a maximum of 20.

 **Stance Change**
-You learn an additional Fighting Style feat of your choice.
+You learn a Fighting Style feat of your choice.
 You do not gain the benefit of the Fighting Style.

 As a :rsc-b: Bonus Action, you can choose to benefit from the Fighting Style feat you gained from this feat, losing the benefit of one other Fighting Style feat you currently have.
 To regain the benefit of another Fighting Style, you must use a Bonus Action to switch back.